Problem

 Approach

-I had a meeting with our Integration Specialist, and we walked through how to create an auto-assistant.
+I had a meeting with our Integration Specialist and we walked through how to create an auto-assistant.
 I decided to:

-Auto-assign certain tickets straight to the CSM Team
+Auto-assign certain tickets straight to CSMs.

 Solution: